 Brush your teeth with your kids

 Once your kids start brushing their own teeth, you may find that you need to provide some form of motivation – whilst some kids love brushing their teeth, others find it a chore.
 One way to keep your kids motivated is to brush your teeth with your kids.
 You’ll be leading by example and your kids will see it as a group activity helping to give it an element of fun.
 You can even instruct each other and play brushing games.

 You can encourage your kids to brush thoroughly by a teeth brushing song for two minutes.
 The length of time which your kids should brush their teeth for morning and night.
 They can boogy while they brush!

 It’s worth organising regular trips to the dentist for your kids in order to catch any dental problems early.
 You may be able to find a specialist children’s dentist who may be able to make visits less scary (it’s often a bad experience with a dentist as a kid that develops a life-long fear).
 Dentist will be able to not only spot problems but recommend better brushing techniques if areas have been missed.

 Delay introducing juice

 You should also consider the foods and drinks that your kids’ consume.
 Fruit juice is one of the biggest causes of tooth decay in young kids and should be limited.
 Many kids stop drinking milk and water the moment they are introduced to juice.
-You can stop your kids getting a taste for it early by holding off and only giving them milk and water until they’re a toddler, at which point you can gradually introduce it as a treat.
+You can stop your kids from getting a taste for juice early by holding off.
+Try only giving them milk and water until they’re a toddler.
+At which point you can gradually introduce it as a treat.

 Choose sugar-free/low-sugar soft drink options